 Ovulation is what actually gives you all the health benefits that you're after.
 And of course, as you know, ovulation is absolutely necessary if you want to get pregnant.
 You may have a period but if you didn't release an egg two weeks before that (= you didn't ovulate), you can't get pregnant.

 Ovulation is the only way to also get the health benefits from the two most important female sex hormones estrogen and progesterone.
 These are the real hormones, made in your body, not the synthetic ones that you get from the Pill if you're taking it.
 The ones you get from the Pill don't fit to your system exactly the same way as the real hormones do.
-Read more about it here: Why The Pill Doesn't Regulate Your Hormones and Periods.
+Read more about the Pill and hormones in this article, and there are many more from this author!

 So, what are the health benefits of getting your ovulation and menstruation, and the right balance between estrogen and progesterone?